naveen2487/cs272-custom-env-group4/README.md

 - Action Type: Represented by a continuous value where 0 indicates 'Buy', 1 indicates 'Sell', and values in between imply a 'Hold' strategy.
 - Action Amount: A continuous value representing the percentage of the agent's balance to be used for buying or the proportion of held shares to be sold.

 ## Rewards
-The reward strategy is designed to encourage profitable trades:
-- The primary reward signal is the change in the agent's net worth, computed as the current balance plus the market value of held shares.
+The reward is calculated as the change in net worth, providing an incentive for the agent to increase its financial value.
+This is based on the balance and the market value of the held stocks.
+A time factor is also incorporated, scaling the reward over the simulation period.
-- A positive reward is given for an increase in net worth, incentivizing the agent to maximize returns.

 ## RL Algorithm
 This project utilizes the Proximal Policy Optimization (PPO) algorithm, a popular choice in RL for its balance between sample efficiency and ease of tuning.
 PPO's robustness makes it suitable for the complexities of the stock market environment.